-Angama Mara is founded on the deeply embedded principle of running a profitable business in order to make meaningful and sustainable differences to the communities that neighbour the lodge, and the wildlife and land that surround it.
-In a nutshell, the Angama Mara team believes in Benjamin Franklin’s oft-quoted saying: ‘Doing Well by Doing Good / Doing Good by Doing Well’.
-This has been a philosophy successfully adhered to and implemented by the founders over the past 20 years.
+Angama Mara is founded on the deeply embedded principle of running a profitable business in order to make a meaningful and sustainable difference to the communities that neighbour the lodge, and the wildlife and land that surround it.
+In a nutshell, the Angama team believes in Benjamin Franklin’s oft-quoted saying: ‘Doing Well, by Doing Good / Doing Good, by Doing Well’.
+This has been a guiding philosophy of owners Steve and Nicky Fitzgerald over the past 20 years.

 Each guest at Angama Mara contributes a US$ 10 per night donation to the Angama Foundation, a separate entity which has been setup to support the communities that neighbour the lodge and the wildlife and land that surround it.
 The Foundation is active through three fields of work: Education, Healthcare and Conservation.
 Projects are identified and prioritized together with the lodge’s neighbouring communities, the Mara Conservancy, and NGO’s who have a track record of making an impact in the region.
 The Foundation is also open to micro-donations facilitated through the lodge’s Safari Shop; for sizeable project-specific donations, please contact us.

 “At the end of the day it’s simple really – at Angama Mara we strive to delight our guests, so that we can make a meaningful difference to our neighbouring communities, land and wildlife”

 The Foundation works first and foremost with the Mara Conservancy to ensure the longevity of the Mara Triangle, and may play a broader role within the greater Mara-Serengeti ecosystem once the sustainability of the Triangle has been assured.
 The first two fields of co-operation that have been identified are livestock predation compensation and rhino monitoring, discussions are underway as to how best to affect this support, complemented by ongoing education initiatives in the community.